 It is important to make time for your child to speak with their friends, exactly as they would at school or in the evening.
-This could be anything from a phone call, connecting on social media or using their school's preferred platform for instant messaging.
-Whilst using social media can be a distraction during school hours, it may help to provide a much-needed feeling of normality during relaxation time.
+This could be a phone call or connecting on social media.
+While using social media can be a distraction during school hours, it may help to provide a much-needed feeling of normality during relaxation time.